What’s the Definition of a Transmission Fluid Exchange?

 Transmission fluid replacement benefits the vehicle.
 However, you must perform the appropriate procedures and add a suitable transmission fluid.

 The transmission type also determines how much the vehicle will benefit from transmission fuel exchanges.
-In manual transmissions, a conventional drain and refill process removes most of the transmission fluid.
+In manual transmissions, a conventional drain and refill process removes only a third to a half of the transmission fluid in an automatic transmission.
 While a transmission fluid exchange brings benefits, manual transmissions don’t need it very often.

 What Is Transmission Fluid?

-What Does Transmission Fluid Do For Your Car?
+What Does Automatic Transmission Fluid Do For Your Car?

 What Makes Transmission Fluid Go Bad?